oyejimmy/store-react/store-be/README.md

-# Saiyaara Jewelry Store - Backend
+# Gem-Heart Jewelry Store - Backend

-A FastAPI-based backend for the Saiyaara jewelry e-commerce platform.
+A FastAPI-based backend for the Gem-Heart jewelry e-commerce platform.

 ## Features